wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 4.3.2 =
-* Removed: Piwik functionality that was never finished was removed
+* Removed: Piwik functionality that was never finished was removed.

 = 4.3.1 =
 * Fixed: Patched a complex issue that prevented multiple variations from loading when used from individual shortcodes